discordjs/guide/guide/sharding/extended.md

 </branch>

 If all is well, you should notice an output like `[false, true, false, false]`.
-If it is not clear why `true` and `false` are hanging around, it's because the last expression of the eval statement is what will be returned.
+If it is not clear why `true` and `false` are hanging around, the last expression of the eval statement will be returned.
 You will want this if you want any feedback from the results.
 Now that you have observed said results, you can adjust the command to give yourself proper feedback, like so:

 <branch version="11.x">